Mauin/RxFingerprint/README.md

 [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) encryption allows you to encrypt a value without any user action.
 The data to encrypt can be encrypted and a user won't need to authenticate oneself by touching the fingerprint sensor.
 The encrypted data can only be decrypted again when the user authenticates by using the fingerprint sensor on their device.

-The usage flow for AES is as follows:
+The usage flow for RSA is as follows:
+- Build an instance of RxFingerprint and set the `.encryptionMethod(EncryptionMethod.RSA)`
-- Call `RxFingerprint.encrypt(EncryptionMethod.RSA, ...)` to initialize the encryption flow
+- Call `rxFingerprint.encrypt("String to encrypt")` to initialize the encryption flow
 - Store the encrypted data returned in the `onNext` callback

-- Call `RxFingerprint.decrypt(EncryptionMethod.RSA, ...)` to initialize the decryption flow
+- Call `rxFingerprint.decrypt("Encrypted string")` to initialize the decryption flow
 - User authenticates by touching the fingerprint sensor
 - Receive the decrypted data in the `onNext` callback